-Whatever you might think student life is like at Vermont Law School, think again.
+Whatever you might think student life is like at Vermont Law and Graduate School, think again.
 It’s a mix of the expected and new, the unusual and unforgettable.

 It's a serious place where students organize national conferences through the Vermont Journal of Environmental Law, and study late into the night in a library carrel.
 They meet with governors, the Supreme Court of Vermont, U.S. senators and members of Congress, and advocates like Bill McKibben.